FAQ

 Why do you need help from readers?

-I am lucky to be able to spend time in many of the communities I cover on a regular basis.
+I am lucky to spend time in many of the communities I cover on a regular basis.
 However, I’m not an educator or activist, and I can’t be everywhere at once.
 I also do not have personal, lived experience in every community or experience with each of the inequities and disproportionate harms seen in our society.

 Photo by Michael Davis